Bike clutch – Different types explained with pros & cons

 6. What is the difference between a bike hydraulic clutch and a cable-operated clutch?

 A hydraulic clutch operates using hydraulic fluid, providing smoother and more precise control over the bike.
-It is often found in touring and heavy-duty bikes.
+It is often found on touring and heavy-duty bikes.
 In contrast, a cable-operated clutch relies on a mechanical cable mechanism, which is more common in older and classic models.

 7. What are the benefits of a wet clutch over a dry clutch?